A lack of integrity can devour credibility.

 ☐ Doing what others would expect you to do even if you haven’t said you would do it.

-(This is the one that often surprises people.
-We don't explicitly spell out and agree to every single expectation in our roles, but you are still responsible for meeting them unless you negotiate them.
-Otherwise, we're acting like the child who tries to justify staying up far too late by saying, "Well, you said I had to go to bed.
-You didn't say I have to actually sleep.")
+This is the one often surprises people.
+Not every single expectation is explicitly spelled out in our roles, yet we are still responsible for meeting them unless we've negotiated otherwise.
+Think of the child who tries to justify staying up far too late by saying, "Well, you said I had to go to bed.
+You didn't say I have to go to sleep."

-The Whole Integrity Checklist helps us take integrity out of the realm of morality, ethics, and character and instead make it a behavior that we can cultivate.
-If you're not exhibiting the integrity you would like—or if someone on your team isn't—you're not doomed.
-Simply identify the gap in behavior, and work to close it.
+The Whole Integrity Checklist helps take integrity out of the realm of morality, ethics, and character judgements and instead makes integrity a behavior we can cultivate.
+If you're not exhibiting the integrity you would like—or if someone on your team isn't—simply identify the gap in behavior, and work to close it.

 As the philosophers famously point out, "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."